 However, her labour intensive process additionally lends itself to further meaning by, through this additive process, reflecting the way narrative is constructed, for example.

 In her philosophical work, Claire works primarily in aesthetics.
 Her research focuses on issues pertaining to creativity, art production, and medium-specificity.
 In particular, she is interested in questions that arise around "automatic", or labour-saving, ways to produce images, such as photography.
-Alongside her research activities, Claire teaches Foundation Art and Design at Kaplan International College London, and has worked as an Art History and Drawing Tutor at Sutton College, and a Graduate Teaching Assistant at the University of Kent where she taught on modules including: 'Drawing: History and Practice' and 'Introduction to Aesthetics'.
+Alongside her research activities, Claire teaches Foundation Art and Design, and works as an Art History and Drawing Tutor.
+Previously, she worked as a Graduate Teaching Assistant at the University of Kent where she taught on modules including: 'Drawing: History and Practice' and 'Introduction to Aesthetics'.
 She also edits the peer-reviewed journal Debates in Aesthetics.